Jonny999999/snake-pp/README.md

 ## setup
 - With CmakeTools installed open the project folder in VS Code
 - open cmd-prompt with `CTRL + SHIFT + P` run `cmake.build`
-    - select kit (gcc or installed minGW compiler) alternatively click cmake related buttons in toolbar at the bottom
+    - select kit (gcc or installed minGW compiler)
+Alternatively use cmake related buttons in bottom toolbar (CMake: Kit, Build, [all]...)

 ## compile
-- use buttons in bottom toolbar (cmake) (build debug etc..)
+- Use buttons in bottom toolbar (CMake: ...
+Build [BUG-BUTTON] [PLAY-BUTTON] ... )
-alternatively:
+You can also use:
-- ctrl-F5 run without debugger
+- `ctrl-F5` run without debugger
-- shift-F5 run with debugger
+- `shift-F5` run with debugger
-- F7 compile only
+- NOTE: Pressing `F5` only, currently does not work with CMake in VS-Code?